- Home

 Grade 9-12

-View on concept mapDiscrete quantities come in separate, countable units; continuous quantities can take any value.
+View on concept mapThe distinction between quantities that take separate, distinct values (discrete, like number of students) and quantities that can take any value in a range (continuous, like height or temperature).
 Different math tools for each: counting vs.

 Definition